mwenz27/python_onsite_2019/week_01/01_CLI/cli_exercises.md

 ## explore advanced CLI

 - What is the difference between the two commands > and >>?
+> creates a new file
+>> appends on the new file

-- Create a file hello.txt with the text "how?!", then append the text to another file called my_file.txt
+- Create a file hello.txt with the text "how?!", then append the text to another file called my_file.txt touch hello.txt echo 'how?!' >> hello.txt cp hello.txt my_file.txt

-- Overwrite the content of my_file.txt with "tell me"
+- Overwrite the content of my_file.txt with "tell me" echo 'tell me' > my_file.txt